kestra-io/docs/content/docs/08.developer-guide/07.scripts/working-directory.md

 icon: /docs/icons/dev.svg
 ---

+Run multiple tasks in the same working directory sequentially.

 This task allows you to run multiple tasks sequentially in the same working directory.
 It is useful when you want to share files from Namespace Files or from a Git repository across multiple tasks.

 ## When to use the `WorkingDirectory` task